Begin your certification journey by creating a MyNBCOT account. With an account, you can:

-Due to annual maintenance updates, there will be an exam blackout period December 20, 2021 – January 2, 2022.
-Candidates will not be able to take the exam during this time.
-The last day to take the NBCOT exam in 2021 is December 19, 2021.
-Testing will resume on January 3, 2022.
+Due to annual maintenance updates, there will be an examination blackout period December 19, 2022 – January 2, 2023.
+Candidates will not be able to take the examination during this time.
+The last day to take the NBCOT examination in 2022 is December 18, 2022.
+Testing will resume on January 3, 2023.

 Take the Exam

 You have 4 hours to take the exam, but plan on being at the test center for 5 hours and 15 minutes to complete all administrative requirements.
 For more information about the exam day, please review the Exam Day Q&A section in the Certification Exam Handbook.

 These tutorials demonstrate the functionality of the exams in the computer-based testing environment.
 Sample exam items are included at the end of the tutorial to enhance your experience; they are for practice only.
 These tutorials are timed in the same manner as the actual exam.
 Please note, the time allotted for the tutorial is separate from the actual exam time.

 View the COTA Exam Tutorial